craftcms/docs/docs/commerce/5.x/system/pricing-rules.md

 ## Conflicts

-More than one pricing rule can exist for a single purchasable.
+More than one pricing rule can match a purchasable.
 In the event of such an overlap, Commerce selects the _lowest_ calculated price that would apply.
 Prices and promotional prices are always kept separate, as are the prices for each store.

 ## Debugging